What is a 1099-K?

 Has 1099-K reporting changed from the previous year?

-The current payment threshold before a service provider has to report to the IRS is $20,000, and then only if the business or individual also has more than 200 transactions in the calendar year.
-The new $600 threshold for 1099-K forms, envisioned by the American Rescue Plan Act, without an accompanying transaction minimum, represents a sharp decrease from prior tax years and will mean that many more individuals and businesses can expect to receive 1099-K forms once the IRS officially implements the new requirements.
+The current payment threshold before a service provider has to file a 1099-K form with the IRS is $20,000, but only if the business or individual also has more than 200 transactions in the calendar year.
+The new $600 threshold for 1099-K forms, envisioned by the American Rescue Plan Act and without an accompanying transaction minimum, represents a sharp decrease from prior tax years and will mean that many more individuals and businesses can expect to receive 1099-K forms once the IRS officially implements the new requirements.

-To be clear, this amendment to the tax code does not change who will have to file tax returns and pay taxes on income.
+To be clear, this amendment to the tax code does not change who is required to file tax returns and pay taxes on income.
 Small business owners, including those who make money through a side business or earn an income through rental property, are still responsible for accurately reporting their earnings and paying taxes on that income.
-The new rule, designed to help increase voluntary tax compliance and ensure income is reported appropriately, will not be enforced for the 2022 tax year.
-The IRS has recently reversed course and delayed enforcement until some point in the future, so stay tuned here for updates.
+The new rule, designed to help increase voluntary tax compliance and ensure income is reported appropriately, will not be enforced for the 2024 tax year.
+The IRS has reversed course and delayed enforcement until some point in the future, so stay tuned here for updates.

 Do I have to pay taxes when receiving money through PayPal and Venmo?

 Of course, many people use third-party payment services to transfer money for both business and personal reasons.
-Some payment apps and services allow people to indicate whether money sent is for personal use, which would not be subject to taxes, or for the payment of goods or services.
-To remain compliant when using these services, providers may want to make sure customers select the "Goods and Services" option when sending payments.
+Some payment apps and services allow users to indicate whether money sent is for personal use, which would not be subject to taxes, or for the payment of goods or services.
+To remain compliant when using these services, providers may want to encourage users to select the "Goods and Services" option when sending payments.

 How does the new 1099-K requirement impact landlords?

-Whether you own a multi-unit apartment building or simply rent out a room in your house, IRS rules state that you are required to report annual net earnings of at least $400 as income and pay all applicable taxes on it, including self-employment tax.
-The new 1099-K requirement is not a new tax imposed on individual landlords—it simply means that if you accept rent or other tenant payments through PayPal, Venmo, Cash App, or other similar services, you can expect to receive a 1099-K from the service provider after the close of the calendar year to help you accurately report all income received during the year.
+Whether you own a multi-unit apartment building or simply rent out a room in your house, IRS rules state that you are generally required to report annual net rental earnings.
+The new 1099-K requirement is not a new tax imposed on individual landlords; it simply means that if you accept rent or other tenant payments through Venmo, PayPal, Cash App, or other similar services, you can expect to receive a 1099-K from the service provider after the close of the calendar year to help you accurately report all income received during the year.

 The good news is that there are tax breaks and strategies for landlords that you may be able to use to lower the amount of income taxes you ultimately owe when it is time to file your end-of-year returns.

-You do not have to pay taxes on personal money transferred between friends and family.
+You do not have to pay taxes on money transferred between friends and family for personal reasons.
 So, if you send your roommate your share of the utility bill or send a friend money to pay for half of a lunch outing, those payments are not taxable.
-As previously mentioned, when someone uses a service like PayPal or Venmo to pay for goods or services, the payer can code those payments as business-related, which helps the service provider distinguish between reportable and non-reportable payments.
+As previously mentioned, when someone uses a service like Venmo or PayPal to pay for goods or services, the payer can code those payments as business-related.
+This helps the service provider distinguish between reportable and non-reportable payments.

-Similarly, if you sell a household item and are paid using a third-party payment provider, you do not owe taxes on the amount of the payment " unless you are in the business of selling such items or are making a profit from the sale.
-In the event you do receive a 1099-K from PayPal or Venmo for transfers between friends and family, or for other non-taxable payments, you may not owe taxes on the reported amount.
+Similarly, if you sell a household item and are paid using a third-party payment provider, you do not owe taxes on the payment amount unless you are in the business of selling such items or are making a profit from the sale.
+In the event you do receive a 1099-K from Venmo or PayPal for transfers between friends and family or for other non-taxable payments, you may not owe taxes on the reported amount.
 However, you may need to explain (and possibly prove) to the IRS that the money transfers were not income.

 Do I have to pay taxes on an item I sold for less than its original value?

-If you accept credit card payments or other money transfers through a third-party payment provider like PayPal or Venmo and the amount received exceeds current 1099-K threshold limits, then expect to receive a 1099-K after the end of the tax year.
+If you accept credit card payments or other money transfers through a third-party payment provider like Venmo or PayPal and the amount received exceeds current 1099-K threshold limits, you can expect to receive a 1099-K after the end of the tax year.
 However, if the money you received was for an item you sold for less than its original value, the payment may not be taxable.

 What can I do if I haven't been reporting potentially taxable 1099-K income?

-If you have legal questions about taxes when selling goods or services, or using third-party payment providers, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you have legal questions about taxes related to selling goods or services, or using third-party payment providers, reach out to a Rocket Legal Pro for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.